BelaPlatform/bela_site/education.md

 hero-image: education.jpg
 ---

 Bela was created to make the world of interactive signal processing accessible to a wider community.
 Bela offers state-of-the-art methods and materials for teaching in a wide range of subjects at a variety of levels, and is an ideal tool for research that requires precision and stability.
 Taking the dive into the world of embedded computing, sensors, actuators and DSP can be intimidating, and the learning curve is steep.
-Bela comes with a library of over 100 well-documented examples, circuit diagrams and resources, to provide as many entry points as possible for students, educators and researchers from a huge range of disciplines.
+Bela comes with a library of over 100 well-documented examples, with circuit diagrams and resources, to provide as many entry points as possible for students, educators and researchers from a huge range of disciplines.

 {% include sec-nav-2.html sec1='teaching' sec2='research' %}